ReCheck-io/iob-log-service/README.md

 ## What it does

-IoB Chain Logger provides tamper-proof audit logging for Internet of Buildings (IoB) systems by:
+IoB Chain Logger provides tamper-proof audit logging for Internet of Buildings (IoB) protocol by:

 - **Capturing user actions** (create, update, delete) with mTLS client certificate authentication
 - **Computing cryptographic hashes** using keccak256 for data integrity